 In Los Angeles particularly, there are an estimated of 1,000 plus dispensaries.
 You’ll see the words like collective, or CO-OP, Cooperative, Caregivers PRE-ICO, or PROP D.

 The two most important things to look at would be Prop D and Pre-ICO.
 Pre-ICO refers to dispensaries that were operating prior to 2007.
-What really helps patients determine a proper business to purchase their medicine from would be the term PROP D. This was a limit by the city of LA to 135 legally operating dispensaries.
+What really helps consumers determine a proper business to purchase their marijuana from would be the term PROP D. This was a limit by the city of LA to 135 legally operating dispensaries.
 This means out of the thousand plus dispensaries in LA, only those 135 are selling weed in accordance with the state and city laws.
 Now shopping at a dispensary that does not fall into this category could result in an arrest.

 To just sum everything up, just because it is legal to use marijuana in California does not give you complete freedom to consume without recourse.
 Knowing the laws and what falls in between the lines of them will help you safely consume and possess marijuana.